How to stay cool during labour: Tips and advice for summer births

 Bobbles and headbands - There's nothing worse than you hair getting stuck to your sweaty neck or face so grab a bobble and get those locks tied up into a comfortable bun.

-Your body is already working harder to stay cool in the heat, so first and foremost, the warmer you are, the more difficult labour is likely to feel - a bit like hiking up a mountain during a heat wave.
+Your body is already working harder to stay cool, as you will know if you have suffered any hot flashes during pregnancy, plus this is made worse if the weather is hot too.
+First and foremost, the warmer you are, the more difficult labour is likely to feel - a bit like hiking up a mountain during a heat wave.
 The good news is that it should be pretty easy to cool down if things get too much.

 If your temperature rises too much, your heart rate will increase and so will your baby's.
 But try not to worry - your midwife will be keeping a close eye on you, and if your heart rate is on the rise due to being too hot, they will make sure you're cooled down effectively.